mosip/documentation/docs/upgrade-regproc-reprocessing.md

-# Registration Processor: How to Reprocess from the Beginning
+# Registration Processor: How to Reprocess from the beginning

 This document provides instructions on manually reprocessing all packets from the beginning after migration.
 The 1.2.0.1 release introduces multiple new stages and a new tagging mechanism.
 All packets that have not been processed before migration will be reprocessed to ensure they go through the new stages.